 The technological advances facilitate purpose-built SaaS and hosted cloud solutions.
 Also, subscription services and dynamic integration deliver multiple benefits.
 Retail businesses, in particular, will be more in sync with the contemporary market trends.
 They can explore new strategies like omnichannel retail, E-commerce, and drop shipping.

 Patchwork solutions of the past were disparate and incompatible.
 They created unviable technology clusters that were difficult to scale or manage.
 But now, innovative connectivity approaches ensure B2B integration with the cloud.
 And service-oriented architectures like ESB facilitate standardization, intelligent communications, and single point B2B.

 Hybrid Cloud Benefits

 A private cloud is secure and flexible but expensive.
 While the public cloud is cheap, it isn’t easy to maintain or scale-up.
-Only the hybrid strategy can offer a competitive edge for the modern business world.
-It makes an organization more agile and adaptive to the dynamic market trends.
+Only the hybrid integration strategy can offer a competitive edge for the modern business world.
+It makes an organization more agile and adaptive to dynamic market trends.